danielurra/bash/README.md

 Let's see which version was installed on my computer by enabling WSL<br>
 ![bash-version](https://github.com/danielurra/bash/assets/51704179/aafb35c6-772c-4a2d-adfb-ffbf420a4b2f)<br>

-## Scripting Languages vs Compiled languages
+## Scripting, Compiled, Interpreted languages
 **Bash** executes programs directly from its `source code`, usually just text files, these text files actually are more than just text<br>
 they are a set of commands, most of these commands are well known by software engineers and system administrators<br>
 they are quite often already familiarized with them, because they're used on their daily tasks<br>